-Is Dole Whip Dairy-Free Tropical Guava Passion Frozen Treat healthy?
-A closer look at the label
+Dole Whip Dairy-Free Tropical Guava Passion Frozen Treat ingredients: what the label says

 Blume score